 - Pray from the Heart, NOT by “rote (memorized/mechanical)”.
 Jesus wants us to share our heart with Him.
 (Matthew 6:7)

-- Pray in Faith, BELIEVING that Jesus HEARS you , and that He will answer your prayer according to HIS Will.
-Don’t ever assume your prayer just went into the black hole of nothingness.
+- Pray in Faith, BELIEVING that Jesus HEARS us , and that He will answer our prayers according to HIS Will.
+We shouldn’t ever our prayer just went into the black hole of nothingness.
 Believe Jesus is on the other end of the phone line!
 (James 5:15)

 - Confess sin during prayer time.
-Unconfessed sin is like dialing up Jesus on the Phone, but then discovering that there’s a blockage in the signal and you can’t get through.
-Confess your sin, and the blockage will be removed, and Jesus will clearly hear your prayer!
+Unconfessed sin is like dialing up Jesus on the Phone, but then discovering that there’s a blockage in the signal and we can’t get through.
+If we confess our sin, the blockage will be removed, and Jesus will clearly hear our prayers!
 (Psalm 66:18)

 - Wait for His Answer.
 Be open to receiving answers in “unconventional” ways.
 God can speak to us through His Word (Bible), through other people, through music, through signs, through dreams and visions, our circumstances that others would call coincidence, but we know better, etc. The Lord works in MYSTERIOUS ways.
 (Psalm 27:13-14)

 - Pray with persistence.
 Do not grow weary in prayer.
 Sometimes we think when God doesn’t answer our prayer right away, we should just “give up”.
 However, Scripture teaches us the opposite, that God REWARDS Persistent prayer!
 (Luke 18: 1-7)

 - No matter how Jesus answers our prayers, we should receive His answer with joy remembering that He has our back, he won’t let us fail, and that He will work the matter out far better than we ever could on our own.
 Even if we receive a “no”, and feel “crushed”, WE MUST TRUST JESUS!
 Trust that Jesus knows what is needed better than we do.
 (Psalm 9:10)